Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Conclusion

 \section{Conclusion}

-In this letter, a readily-implementable \emph{ex post} condition that guarantees that the solution to a conic relaxation of the OPF is exact is established.
-Numerical simulations of test cases taken from the MATPOWER database are presented illustrating the application of the condition.
-The results notably indicate the strong, tight-and-cheap relaxation is the most likely relaxation to yield exact solutions after the more costly semi-definite relaxation.
+In this work, two readily-implementable \emph{ex post} conditions guaranteeing that the solution to a conic relaxation of the OPF is exact are established.
+Specifically, obtaining a rank-1 voltage matrix or self-coherent cycles within the voltage matrix indicate that the solution obtained from a conic relaxation coincide with the optimal solution to the \texttt{AC-OPF}.
+Numerical simulations of test cases taken from the MATPOWER database are presented to illustrate the application of the conditions.
+The results notably indicate that the strong, tight-and-cheap relaxation is the most likely relaxation to yield exact solutions after the more costly semi-definite relaxation.
+The good performance of this relaxation as compared to looser relaxations points towards a good compromise between computational complexity and tightness which was also highlighted in \cite{bingane2018tight}.
+Considering the significant time reduction of running a conic relaxation of the \texttt{OPF} rather than the non-convex \texttt{AC-OPF}, this result suggests that solving the strong, tight-and-cheap relaxation could accelerate the grid operator's resolution speed over long time-periods.
+The more widespread use of the strong, tight-and-cheap relaxation in future research could increase solution quality over the more prevalent second-order cone relaxation without sacrificing as much computational complexity as a semi-definite relaxation would.
+In the future, the scalability of the \emph{ex post} conditions will be considered to reinforce the presented results.